 You may have heard people talking about yachting hubs – this simply means where there is a lot of superyacht activity.
 Here are the main locations:

-Storage space onboard a yacht is limited in crew cabins you should pack light and bring the basics that you need such as:
+First of all, a soft foldable bag is essential – not a solid suitcase.
+Storage space is limited in crew cabins so you should pack light and only bring the basics such as:

 Yes, yachting is a fantastic career!